Kyū-Shirataki Station: In viral news

 From January 2016, the station became the subject of global viral news, where it got known as being "the station that stays open for one high school girl".

-The first known mention of the station was in a column in The Asahi Shimbun.
-The article published on 7 January 2015 is about Kana Harada (17), a sophomore student at the Hokkaido Engaru High School.
-She takes the train to school at Kyū-Shirataki Station, which had only one train stopping on the direction of the school, and three in the afternoon in the opposite direction.
+The first known mention of the station was in an article published in The Asahi Shimbun on 7 January 2015 about Kana Harada, a 17-year-old student at the Hokkaido Engaru High School who took the train to school at Kyū-Shirataki Station, which had only one train stopping on the direction of the school, and three in the afternoon in the opposite direction.
 When she got on the train, there were already dozens of passengers, most of them being students at her school.

 On 22 July, The Hokkaido Shimbun reported that JR Hokkaido would close the station when the timetables were revised in March of the following year.
 The article also includes comments from Harada, who said that she rarely ever sees other people use the station and that she heard the station would close after her graduation.
-On 1 March, Harada took the train for the last time to attend her graduation ceremony.
+On 1 March 2016, Harada took the train for the last time to attend her graduation ceremony.

 The first known occurrence of the news outside of Japan was on the Korean channel JTBC on 6 January.
 In their news coverage, they indicated that the station was Kami-Shirataki Station and it also caused a mistake on the timetable as this station only had one train in each direction.
 They continued by saying that the reason the station had not closed yet is that is it was still being used by a few residents and it showed that Japan is a society that does not give up, even for one person.